 - If that goes well the adoption process can start which may include a home check

-- We’ll need you to provide photographic ID, proof of address and to sign an adoption contract.
+- We’ll need you to provide a photographic ID, proof of address, and to sign an adoption contract

 There are a number of breeds on the restricted list in Ireland and it is important to familiarise yourself with legislation before considering this breed or others on the restricted list.
 A rigorous home check would be required and the adopter must have prior experience of dealing with one of these breeds.
 MADRA have policies that certain dogs must complete training classes with their adopter as a condition of the adoption being processed.